zuozhenggh/learning-library/data-management-library/mysql/mds-intro/launchmds/launchmds.md

 ## **STEP 1**: Create Compartment

-You must have an OCI tenancy subscribed to your home region and enough limits configured for your tenancy to create a MySQL DB System.
+You must have an OCI tenancy subscribed to your home region and enough limits configured for your tenancy to create a MySQL Database System.
 Make sure to log-in to the Console as an Administrator.

 1. Click the **Navigation Menu** in the upper left, navigate to **Identity & Security** and select **Compartments**.